 While Africa made very good progress on education - the total net primary school enrollment for Africa rose from 64 per cent in 2000 to 84 per cent in 2009, according to the United Nations - it has not achieved universal primary education.
-In Kenya, 74.2 per cent of children attended primary school in 2003 according to the Unesco, and \$1.8 per cent by 2000.
+In Kenya, 74.2 per cent of children attended primary school in 2003 according to the Unesco, and 81.8 per cent by 2009.
+Uganda is also unlikely to

-81.8 per cent by 2009.
 Uganda is also unlikely to achieve universal primary education by 2015, even though it was one of the first African nations to introduce a policy of providing free schooling to primary children.
 According to a 2014 Unicef study, the country has a 92 per cent net primary school enrollment rate, but a poor retention rate - only one-third of Ugandan children who enter primary school complete it.
-The main reason is poverty - while tuition is free, education is not "costless" (e.g. books, uniforms, opportunity cost) and families cannot afford to continue primary education.
+The main reason is poverty - while tuition is free, education of the statement of the statement tion is not "costless" (e.g. books, uniforms, opportunity cost) and families cannot afford to continue primary education.

 Pupils in group work.
 Children are highly receptive to knowledge when young because there is generally no cultural barrier to education of girls and young children can contribute relatively little in terms of labour.
-Picture: File charopoulos, formerly of London School of Economics and the World Bank, the first in a series of papers commissioned by the Copenhagen Consensus Center looking at the post-2015 development agenda.
+Picture: File